 There is a general consensus that these tunes were too long and complex to be taught to birds, although in conversation, Tim Birkhead and I agreed it would be fascinating play a tune on a sopranino to a bird several times a day, every day, and see if he could learn it.
 Early experiments with these tunes, by bird expert Bill Thorpe in the 1950s, presented birds with tape recorded versions of the songs.
 But songbirds may learn better from a live tutor who presents songs in a social context (Baptista and Petrinovich, 1984).

-A selection of melodies from the Bird Fancyer’s Delight:
+Here, I play a selection of melodies from the Bird Fancyer’s Delight:

 A former high kicker from The Ziegfeld Follies, Virginia was inspired to try bird training when she met Joseph Belmont in the early 1930s.
 Joseph was a ‘featured act’ in Ziegfeld’s show, where he would perform a Canary Opera with his school of singing birds.

 Virginia married Joseph and opened a bird shop in the roof gardens of the dazzling Rockerfeller Center, New York, in 1935 where she regularly performed with her own birds.
 She also toured America with her famous talking Mynah Birds, AC, DC and TV, sponsored by the electricity company Westinghouse.
 This is the company who also made the wonderful smoking, talking robot Electro who appeared in the 1939 New York World’s Fair.